lantunes/netomaton/demos/wireworld/README.md

 The full source code for this example can be found [here](wireworld_diodes_demo.py).

-An exmaple of a Wireworld XOR gate is given below:
+An example of a Wireworld XOR gate is given below:
 ```python
 import netomaton as ntm
 from matplotlib.colors import ListedColormap